paulosuzart/gb/README.markdown

 Available parameters by now are:

  *   `-t target`.
-It may change, bu represents the target http server.
+Target http server.
+The protocol is mandatory.
  *   `-c concurrent`.
 Number of clients to perform the requests.
  *   `-n requests`.
 Number of request each client should perform.
  *   `-A username:password`.
 For Http Basic Authentication.
  *   `-M mode`: standalone, master, worker.
- *   `-H host`: Used for identuify the host running gb.
+ *   `-H host`: Used for identify the host running gb.
 No effect in standalone mode.
+Default is ($hostname):1970.
  *   `-W workers addresses`: Used for distributed gb.
 Separated by comma.
  *   `-T max time`: Max time in milisecs for gb execution.